There are certain situations where you do not need to notify in RUT.

 School teaching and teaching on higher education programs.
 Course activities, unless they are aimed primarily at businesses and institutions and the service is provided for commercial purposes.

-Sales of real property, exempt for sale of new buildings and building plots.
+Sales of real property, exept for sale of new buildings and building plots.

 Renting out real property.